Canadian Solar: Controversies

 In 2021, the Human Rights Foundation criticized Canadian Solar after The Globe and Mail reported that the company operated a solar farm in Xinjiang, China, near a Uyghur internment camp.
 The Guelph Mercury Tribune later reported a second solar farm in Xinjiang with ties to a supplier of Canadian Solar.
 The Globe also reported a 2019 agreement between Canadian Solar and polysilicon manufacturer GCL-Poly, a company whose Xinjiang subsidiary had ties to forced labor.
 In 2021, Canadian Solar denied any connection to forced labor in its operations or supply chain and was working with polysilicon suppliers to establish auditing processes.
-Asked about the firm at a press conference, Prime Minister Justin Trudeau "follow up with ... all companies that have investments in that area, to ensure they are following Canadian values and Canadian law."
+Asked about the firm at a press conference, Prime Minister Justin Trudeau said that the government would "follow up with ... all companies that have investments in that area, to ensure they are following Canadian values and Canadian law."
 Later that year, Canadian Solar sold both of its Xinjiang solar power plants to a consortium of Chinese banks and investment groups and no longer has any Xinjiang locations, The Mercury Tribune reported.
-In August 2023, the U.S. Department of Commerce ruled that Canadian Solar circumvented tariffs on Chinese-made goods.
+In August 2023, the U.S. Department of Commerce ruled that Canadian Solar had circumvented tariffs on Chinese-made goods.